The One (2022 film): Plot

-On August 24, 1981, the newlyweds Larisa and Vladimir Savitsky stepped on board the plane following the flight Komsomolsk-on-Amur - Blagoveshchensk, the Soviet Union.

-30 minutes before landing, the AN-24 civilian aircraft collided with a Soviet Air Force Tu-16K bomber and fell to pieces at an altitude of more than 5 kilometers above the ground.

-No one was supposed to survive, but a miracle happened.
-Larisa Savitskaya woke up in the middle of the wreckage of the plane in the impenetrable taiga.
-Now she herself had to create a real miracle, which only a strong-minded person is capable of.
+On August 24, 1981, newlyweds Larisa and Vladimir Savitsky, returning from their honeymoon, board a plane to fly from Komsomolsk-on-Amur to Blagoveshchensk in the Soviet Union.
+30 minutes before landing, their AN-24 civilian aircraft collides with a Soviet Air Force Tu-16K bomber and breaks up at an altitude of more than 5 kilometers.
+No one is expected to survive, but a miracle happens: Larisa Savitskaya wakes up in the middle of the wreckage of the plane in the remote taiga.
+Now she must create her own miracle, which only a strong-minded person is capable of.